Low Fodmap Dessert Recipes

 Low Fodmap Christmas Cookie Recipes

-Fodmap Everyday Christmas Recipes
+Additional Low Fodmap Christmas Cookie Recipes

-I hope that you love these raspberry bars and that they will be one of your favorite low fodmap dessert recipes.
-I hope that you check out some of the other gluten free and low fodmap sweet recipes on my blog!
-As an Asheville registered dietitian nutritionist, I love sharing recipes from my kitchen that are tried and true that make it easier on family, friends and clients following a special diet and eating healthy while eating delicious.
+I hope that you love these raspberry bars and that they will be one of your favorite low-fat Christmas cookie recipes.
+Check out some of the other gluten-free and low-fat sweet recipes on my blog!

 Come back and visit!
 And have a wonderful holiday season!